 June’s Manufacturing Growth

 The official Purchasing Managers’ Index (“PMI”) for June, released on July 2, slipped to 52.5, down from previous month’s figure (though the figure stays above the 50-point mark).
-As a widely watched gauge for manufacturing, the PMI indicated that the country’s factory activities continued to grow but at a slower pace.
+As a widely watched gauge for manufacturing, the PMI indicated that the country’s factory activities continued to grow.
+However, this has been happening at a slower pace.
 Though the manufacturing growth remained expansionary for the 22nd straight month, June has marked the third straight month of deceleration.

 Having said that, stocks of finished goods saw expansion at a faster pace, with the index hitting 52.9, which is the highest ever since February 2011.
 Meanwhile, the overall employment and input prices remained marginally higher.

 The softer June readings were not an expected figure.
 There are choppy waters ahead for Singapore’s manufacturing sector and factory activities.
 Economists believe that it is a telltale sign of weak regional (and global) manufacturing growth due to the on-going global trade war.
 Though the PMI and electronics saw expansion, experts warned that manufacturing and electronics growth momentum could decelerate into the third quarter.

 Singapore is not the only country that saw slowed manufacturing growth.
 Thailand, Indonesia, and the Philippines are not spared from the regional weak manufacturing growth.
 All three saw continued but slower expansion while Myanmar’s PMI slipped to neutral.
 On the other hand, both Vietnam and Malaysia saw faster expansion where Malaysia’s PMI rocketed to a three-month high.